Delegate certificates improve STIR/SHAKEN

 Triangle of trust

 STIR/SHAKEN uses a governance model that provides a triangle of trust.
 Bad actors, who wish to spoof their calling numbers, cannot participate.
-This gives relying partners confidence in the call authentication.
+This gives participants who rely on SHAKEN confidence in the call authentication.
 The triangle of trust involves the following:

 - Policy administrator (STI-PA).
 Vets and approves certificate authorities and service providers to participate in the SHAKEN ecosystem